-2. Dress and pack appropriately.
+2. Dress and Pack Appropriately

 No, we don’t mean how to make the quickest exit to the car.
 Light displays tend to happen at night.
 Add in crowds and darkness and it becomes easy for a little one to dart away quickly.

-On the way to the light festival, remind preschoolers what to do if they get lost and who they can ask for help.
+On the way to the holiday light festival, remind preschoolers what to do if they get lost and who they should ask for help.
 With older kids, set a meeting spot.
 Line the kids up for a quick photo before heading into the event.
 If they do disappear, you’ll know what they were wearing.

 In all likelihood, your visit will go off without a hitch but being prepared is always good!
-For crowd safety tips to review with your kids head over to TravelingDad.

-4. Try something new!
+4. Try Something New

-From underground caverns of lights to giant ice sculptures to a Three Kings Parade or even some free things to do in your city there are so many options.
+From underground caverns of lights to giant ice sculptures, there are so many choices.
 Involve the kids in planning.
 Present them with a few options and let them pick.
 You don’t have to spend loads of money to enjoy holiday lights.
-Some of the best displays are free or raise money for important community entities.
+Some of the best displays are free or, if they charge a fee, it’s used to raise money for important community entities.

-5. Plan, plan, plan.
+5. Plan, Plan, Plan

 Reading tips from folks who have been there can make a huge difference.
 Learn the best ways to avoid crowds and maximize your time.
 You’ll learn what to pack and tricks to parking nearby.